 Michael Kalopothakes owed his early education to two Presbyterian in the United States of America, Old School, missionaries.
-The Reverends George W. Leyburn and Samuel R. Houston were both from Virginia and members of Lexington Presbytery during their terms of service in Greece between 1837 and 1842.
+The Reverends George W. Leyburn and Samuel R. Houston were both from Virginia and members of Lexington Presbytery during their terms of missionary service in Greece between 1837 and 1842.
 After completing studies with his Presbyterian mentors, Michael continued his education for two years in a preparatory school from which he graduated at the age of eighteen.
-For the next five years he was the headmaster of a school in Gytheion, then he studied in the University of Athens where he completed his education in medicine in 1853.
+For the next five years he was the headmaster of a school in Gytheion, then he studied in the University of Athens completing his education in medicine in 1853.
 Briefly, he was a surgeon in the Greek Army.

 At this point it would be helpful for readers to know a bit about the Greek Orthodox Church, which is one of the Eastern Orthodox Churches.
-When reports appear on the evening news about events associated with the Orthodox Churches it may appear that their practices are very much like those of Roman Catholicism.
+When reports appear on the evening news about events associated with the Orthodox Churches it appears that their practices are very much like those of Roman Catholicism.
 Many similarities have their source in the common past that Eastern Orthodoxy and Western Catholicism enjoyed until the doctrinal division into two churches in 1054.
 Points leading to the schism included Rome’s adoption of the doctrine of papal infallibility and its modifications to the creeds with respect to the Trinity in general and the Holy Spirit in particular.
 Both Rome and the Orthodox hold to an episcopal form of government and have seven sacraments.

-Returning to his Greek Orthodox homeland, Rev. Kalopothakes modeled his plan for reforming the church after the method Martin Luther used over three-hundred years earlier by making abundant use of the power of print.
+Returning to his Greek Orthodox homeland, Rev. Kalopothakes modeled his plan for reforming the church after the method Martin Luther had used over three-hundred years earlier by making abundant use of the power of print.
 He hoped his weekly periodical Star of the East would raise issues for reforming the Greek Orthodox Church much as Luther’s Ninety-Five Theses and tracts were intended to do in the sixteenth century.
-Kalopothakes ended up setting up his own press to print Star because none of the printers in Athens were interested in running off the controversial newspaper because it challenged the theology of the Greek Orthodox Church.
+Kalopothakes ended up setting up his own press to print Star because none of the printers in Athens were interested in the controversial newspaper because it challenged the theology of the Greek Orthodox Church.

 A result of Kalopothakes publishing work was persecution and ostracization by his fellow citizens who saw their government and church as inseparable.
 The Greeks believed the Orthodox Church to be an aspect of their ethnicity; if one was Greek, then one was Greek Orthodox.
 The Orthodox Church united them religiously as they opposed Islam for nearly 400 years during Ottoman rule.
 Even the national constitution in its current edition begins its preamble saying, “In the Name of the Holy and Consubstantial and Indivisible Trinity,” with a similar statement in the provisional constitution of 1822.
-For citizens of the United States whose preamble says nothing about Christianity, the idea of a theological affirmation in the Greek constitution preamble may seem surprising.
-When Kalopothakes began his reforming and church planting work in Greece he was seen as challenging not only Greek Orthodoxy but also the nation’s government and the Greek ethnic identity.
+For citizens of the United States whose preamble says nothing about Christianity, the idea of a theological affirmation in the Greek constitution may seem surprising.
+When Kalopothakes began his reforming and church planting work in Greece he was challenging not only Greek Orthodoxy but also the government and the Greek ethnic identity.
 He commented on his difficulties presenting Protestant-based-Gospel ideas to his fellow citizens.

 A prevailing idea is that for a Greek to differ openly from the Greek Orthodox Church in his belief and practice, amounts to renouncing his allegiance to his country and becoming a renegade in all senses of the word.
 This conviction has made the position of those who had the courage of their convictions no easy one, and not infrequently life and property have been endangered by attacks.